buddypress/buddypress/readme.txt

 You can download and install BuddyPress using the built in WordPress plugin installer.
 If you download BuddyPress manually, make sure it is uploaded to "/wp-content/plugins/buddypress/".

 Activate BuddyPress in the "Plugins" admin panel using the "Activate" link.
-You'll then see a message asking you to complete the BuddyPress Installation Wizard.
-This will guide you through configuring your site for BuddyPress.
+You'll then see a message asking you to complete the BuddyPress Installation Wizard, which will guide you through configuring your site for BuddyPress.

---- Forums Support ---
+--- Discussion Forums ---

-BuddyPress also includes support for discussion forums.
-Each group created on your site can have its own discussion forum.
-If you'd like to enable this feature, after completing the Installation Wizard, please use the "BuddyPress > Forums Setup" menu in your WordPress admin area and follow the on-screen instructions.
+BuddyPress includes full support for discussion forums.
+Each group created on your site can have its own forum.
+If you'd like to enable this feature, after completing the Installation Wizard, visit the "Forums Setup" item under the "BuddyPress" menu in your WordPress admin area, and follow the on-screen instructions.

 == Frequently Asked Questions ==

 = Can I use my existing WordPress theme? =

 Of course!
 Once you've installed and activated BuddyPress, the Installation Wizard will guide you through the available theme options.
-You'll be given the option of installing the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a>, which will help you add BuddyPress compatibility to your existing theme.
+You'll be given the option of installing the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">BuddyPress Template Pack</a>, which will help you add BuddyPress compatibility to your existing theme.

 Be sure to also try out the default theme bundled with BuddyPress.
-It provides all the awesome features of a standard WordPress blog, but also integrates BuddyPress' features both seamlessly and beautfully.
-It's also really easy to modify with custom header and background support, widgets and via a <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.
+It provides all the awesome features of a standard WordPress blog, but also integrates BuddyPress's features in a seamless and beautiful way.
+The BuddyPress Default theme is a snap to customize, with full support for custom headers and backgrounds and multiple widget areas.
+It also makes a great starting point for your own  <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.

 = Will this work on WordPress multisite? =